Why You Should Work in Rural Healthcare, and How to Thrive When You Do

 It’s no secret that healthcare in rural America needs help.
 Facilities are few and far between, infrastructure and equipment are aging, and insurance networks don’t always reach the people and places that need them the most.
 So what does this mean?
 For the people who live beyond urban and suburban care, diseases can go unnoticed, mental health can go untreated, and addiction and obesity can reach dangerous levels.

 A number of systemic changes have been recommended by healthcare professionals and lawmakers to tackle some of these issues: more federal funding for relevant non-profits, the addition of community health workers, and the expansion of telehealth services, among others.
 These could make (and in some places have made) a measurable difference.
-But the fact remains: 20% of Americans live in rural communities, and just 11% of physicians work there.
+But the fact remains: The AAMC states that 20% of Americans live in rural communities, and just 11% of physicians work there.

 If you’re a medical and health student or professional, working in rural America may seem undesirable, but it could be tremendous opportunity.
 It’s the chance to diversify your skillset, network in ways you never thought you could, and even earn a higher salary than you might if you worked in or near a city.
 The following guide outlines 6 reasons why every student and professional in healthcare should consider working in a rural or near-rural community, and 4 keys to surviving the move when you actually do.